Yōgen-in, a Must-See Spot Where You Can Always See Masterpieces by Tawaraya Sōtatsu, the Founder of the Rinpa School

 In the thick cedar wood sliding door, there are three pictures painted, “Karajishi-zu (Lions Painting),” “Nami ni Kirin-zu (Kirin with Wave Painting),” and “Hakuzō-zu (White Elephants Painting),” all of which are designated as Important Cultural Properties.

 The representative work by Tawaraya Sōtatsu is “Fūjin Raijin-zu byobu,” which is designated as a national treasure, but the painting on a Sugito-e in Yōgen-in is known as a work which brought him into prominences.
-At the time of the reconstruction of Yōgen-in, Ogō had asked painters from the Kano School to create the paintings, but when she was fed up with the slow progress of the work, she asked Ogata Sōhaku (grandfather of Ogata Kōrin) and Hon-ami Kōetsu, who were associated with the Asai family to find suitable painters.
-Then, Tawaraya Sōtatsu, who was an unknown fan painting artist at the time, was marked out.
+At the time of the reconstruction of Yōgen-in, Ogō had asked painters from the Kano School to create the paintings, but when she was fed up with the slow progress of the work, she asked Ogata Sōhaku (grandfather of Ogata Kōrin) who was associated with the Asai family to find suitable painters.
+Then, Ogata Sōhaku consulted his uncle, Hon-ami Kōetsu, and Tawaraya Sōtatsu was chosen.
+Tawaraya Sōtatsu, who was an unknown fan painting artist at the time, was marked out.
 He became well known to the world through his sugito-e paintings and he was given opportunities to create many major works of art in the second half of his life.

 The themes of sugito-e, “Karajishi” and “Hakuzō” are said to be the vehicles of Monju Bosatsu (Manjushri) and Fugen Bosatsu (Samantabhadra), respectively, and it is said that by painting them, Sōtatsu comforted the spirits of Tokugawa vassals who died violently.